vidhuc24/AIE_Bootcamp_VC/15_A2A_LangGraph/README.md

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?
+#### Answer:
+1. Identity & Metadata:
+    name: Human-readable name (e.g., "General Purpose Agent")
+    description: What the agent does and its capabilities
+    version: Agent version number
+    url: Where to find the agent
+2. Capabilities:
+    capabilities: What the agent can do (streaming, push notifications, etc.)
+    skills: Specific abilities like web search, academic papers, document retrieval Each skill has an id, name, description, tags, and examples
+3. Communication:
+    default_input_modes: What types of content the agent accepts (text, text/plain)
+    default_output_modes: What the agent can return
+4. Technical Details
+    supports_authenticated_extended_card: Whether it has enhanced features for authenticated users

+The agent card is basically a "business card" for your agent that lets other agents know how to interact with it in the network.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+#### Answer:
+A2A protocols are important because they solve a fundamental problem: how do we get AI agents to work together instead of building everything from scratch every time?

+Think of it like this - right now, if you want an AI agent that can search the web, read academic papers, and analyze documents, you'd have to build all those capabilities yourself.
+But with A2A, you can just ask another agent that already has those tools to help you out.

+It's like having a network of specialists instead of trying to be a jack-of-all-trades.
+Your agent might be great at one thing, but when a user asks for something outside your expertise, you can seamlessly hand it off to another agent that's built for that specific task.

+The real power comes from composability - you can mix and match different agents' strengths to create more powerful systems than any single agent could build alone.
+It's the difference between having one really smart person versus having a team where each person is an expert in their domain.

+Plus, it standardizes how agents talk to each other, so you're not reinventing the communication wheel every time you want agents to collaborate.
+It's like having a common language that all agents understand, making the whole ecosystem more efficient and powerful.

 ### 🚧 Advanced Build: